-How do I apply to be a TA (via GTA)?
+How do I apply to be a Graduate Teaching Assistant (GTA)?

-How do I apply to be a STA?
+How do I apply to be a Sessional Teaching Assistant (STA)?

-A call will go round by email late in the Summer term inviting expressions of interest.
-You will need to supply the information required: a teaching CV specifying what you take to be your AOS (Areas of Specialisation) and AOC (Areas of Competence), a 300 word statement of your teaching philosophy, and a ranked indication of the modules you are interested in teaching.
+A call will go round by email late in the Summer term inviting expressions of interest for those who have been awarded their PhD.
+You will need to supply the information required: a teaching CV specifying what you take to be your AOS (Areas of Specialisation) and AOC (Areas of Competence), a 300 word statement of your teaching philosophy, and an indication of the modules you are interested in teaching.
 You will have more chance of success if you are reasonably flexible about this.
-The application form can be found by following the link provided in the box.
+The application form can be found by following the link on the right hand side of the page (STP only).

 When am I eligible to be a Teaching Assistant?

-Normally from your 2nd year of PhD study onwards (for MPhil students from year 3 onwards), subject to your supervisor’s consent that you are able to teach during your writing up year.
+Normally from your 2nd year of PhD study onwards, subject to your supervisor’s consent that you are able to teach during your writing up year.
 Many graduates continue to teach after submitting their PhD while on the job market.

 Do I need my supervisor’s permission to apply?